Skip to main content

 What to Say on the Phone

 Opening: “I wanted to hear your voice and tell you I’m thinking of you.
-We don’t have to talk if you don’t want to—I just wanted you to know I care.”
+We don’t have to talk if you don’t want to.
+I just wanted you to know I care.”

 What to Comment on Social Media

-Public condolences require extra sensitivity:
+Public condolences need extra care.

 Public comment: “Sending you so much love during this difficult time.”
+Then follow up privately with something more personal.

 Actions That Matter More Than Words

-Actions that matter more than wordsWhat you DO often matters more than what you SAY.
+What you do often matters more than what you say.
 Here are practical ways to support someone who lost a loved one.

-Showing Up (Literally Being Present)
+Showing Up

 Practical Help That Makes a Difference